Thomas Frank (football manager)

-Thomas Frank (/da/; born 9 October 1973) is a Danish professional football manager who is the head coach of Premier League club Tottenham Hotspur.
+Thomas Frank (/da/; born 9 October 1973) is a Danish professional football manager who was most recently the head coach of Premier League club Tottenham Hotspur.

 After 18 years in youth coaching, which included spells as manager of multiple Danish national youth teams, Frank became a senior manager with Brøndby in 2013.
 After his departure in 2016, he moved to English club Brentford as assistant head coach, and was promoted into the role of head coach in October 2018.
 At the end of the 2020–21 season, Frank became only the second Brentford head coach or manager to achieve promotion to the top-flight of English football.

 Over the following four seasons, Frank guided Brentford into becoming a mainstay in the Premier League, on a limited budget.
-In June 2025, Frank departed from Brentford after seven years at the club to join Tottenham Hotspur.
+In June 2025, Frank departed from Brentford after seven years at the club to join Tottenham Hotspur as head coach.
+After eight months in charge, Frank was sacked by Tottenham Hotspur on 11 February 2026 after a win percentage of only 26%, the worst of any Tottenham manager of the modern Premier League era until successor Igor Tudor.

 Managerial career

 Denmark

 After a short playing career in amateur football as a midfielder, Frank began his coaching career with the U8 team at hometown club Frederiksværk in 1995.
 He moved to the U12 team two years later and then on to Hvidovre in 1998, B93 in 2004 and Lyngby in 2006.
 In July 2008, Frank was appointed manager of the Denmark national U16 and U17 teams.
 In 2011, he led the U17 team to the European U17 Championship finals for the first time in eight years (advancing to the semi-finals before losing 2–0 to Germany) and to its first U17 World Cup, in which the team was eliminated in the group stage.
 Frank was promoted to the Denmark U19 manager's job in July 2012, but he failed to qualify for the 2013 European U19 Championship.
 During his time working for the DBU, Frank also acted as manager during an unofficial U18 match in 2010 and presided over one U20 match in 2012, covering for Morten Wieghorst.
 He also served as assistant for the U18, U17, U16 and women's U17 teams on an ad-hoc basis.